-There will be exam(s) which will contribute to the final grade in a 50% and an essay that will contribute to the final grade in another 50%.
+There will be exam(s) which will contribute to the final grade in a 40% and an essay that will contribute to the final grade in another 40%.
 Students would choose, together with the lecturers, a topic that complements or advances the material taught during the course, according to their mathematical interests.
+The remaining 20% is reserved to problem solving which can be evaluated by simply solving some assignments of the regular list of problems.